Packers Game Day on the Packers Radio Network

 Find a station in your area: Packers Radio Network

-Larrivee, who grew up as a fan of the Packers in his native Lee, Mass., enters his 35th consecutive year broadcasting NFL games, having joined Green Bay’s broadcast team after 14 seasons as the radio voice of the Chicago Bears (1985-98) on WGN and WMAQ Radio in Chicago.
+Larrivee, who grew up as a fan of the Packers in his native Lee, Mass., enters his 38th consecutive year broadcasting NFL games, having joined Green Bay’s broadcast team after 14 seasons as the radio voice of the Chicago Bears (1985-98) on WGN and WMAQ Radio in Chicago.
 Earlier, he had done play-by-play of Kansas City Chiefs games for seven years (1978-84) on KCMO Radio in Kansas City.
-Known for his thorough preparation and his moderated, yet enthusiastic, call of the action, Larrivee’s more-recent credits also include play-by-play for Big Ten Conference football and basketball for ESPN Regional and Big Ten Network, co-host of the nationally syndicated Pro Football Weekly radio program the past 20 years, and Chicago Cubs baseball.
-He also served as play-by-play announcer of Chicago Bulls basketball on WGN-TV from 1991-2008 and for NCAA basketball on Dial Global/Westwood One.
+Known for his thorough preparation and his moderated, yet enthusiastic, call of the action, Larrivee’s more-recent credits also include play-by-play for Big Ten Conference football and basketball for the Big Ten Network and NCAA basketball for Dial Global.

 McCarren first joined the team’s broadcasts in 1995, working his first four seasons with Jim Irwin and Max McGee.
 Inducted into the Packers Hall of Fame in 1992, he also is a favorite among television viewers in northeast Wisconsin.
-He spent 24 years as sports director in Green Bay (1988-2012).
+He is in his 25th year in Green Bay television and is currently the sports director with WGBA-TV.
 McCarren has four times been voted Wisconsin Sportscaster of the Year (1994, 1996, 2002, 2007) by the National Sportscasters and Sportswriters Association.